anviljs/anvil.js/README.md

 A baseline install can do the following:

+* Install, remove, enable or disable plugins
+* Automatically install any plugins your build file defines as dependencies
+* Continuously and incrementally build the project as files change
+* Create default build files based on installed plugins
-* Create simple directory structure / scaffolding for new projects
+* Create scaffolding for new projects
 * Combine resource files through a comment-based import syntax
-* Combine resource files in specified order using a concat.yaml file
+* Combine resource files in specified order using
-* Continuously and incrementally build the project as files change
-* Test your build with Mocha
+    * concat yaml or json file that lists files to create from other files
+    * individual json or yaml files
+* Replace tokens (with customizable syntax) in source with
+    * values from package.json
+    * yaml or json key/value files
+* Add file headers to final build output based on output file type

 ## Installation